usnistgov/OSCAL/docs/content/learn/tutorials/general/extension.md

   }
 }
 {{< /highlight >}}
+When using `links` to reference a back-matter `resources`, the `link` must use the resource's `uuid` property as the pointer.
+The `resource` property may have an `rlinks` object array that points to the (external) content via the `href` property.
+Optionally, the `rlinks` property can also include a hash (e.g., to ensure the integrity of the referenced content), however, that is an advanced concept that is not covered in this tutorial.

-Notice that in this example, the `links` object array on line 9 only provides a fragment rather than a URL.
-OSCAL interprets this as a pointer to a back matter resource `uuid` (see line #21).
+Notice that in this example, the `links` object array on line 9 provides a fragment rather than a URL.
+OSCAL interprets this as a pointer to a back matter resource `uuid` (see line 21).
 Within `resources`, several items are referenced (via `rlinks`).
-Each `rlink` must have a URI reference (`href`).
+Each `rlink` must have a URL reference (`href`).
 The third `rlink` in this example provides a relative path.
 All of the other `rlink` properties (e.g., `media-type` and `hash`) are optional.
 Unlike `links`, `rlinks` do not have any `rel` properties to provide additional context, nor do they have `text` properties.
 OSCAL content authors should consider these subtle differences when deciding whether to use `links` or `rlinks`.

 {{% /tab %}}
 {{% tab %}}
-When using `links` to reference back-matter `resources`, the `link` must use the resource's `uuid` key-value as the pointer.
-The `resource` key-value must have an `rlinks` array that points to the (external) content via the `href` key-value.
-Optionally, the `rlinks` can also include a hash (e.g., to ensure the integrity of the referenced content), however, that is an advanced concept that is not covered in this tutorial.

-In the previous section, multiple `link` key-value pairs would need to be created in the SSP metadata for each applicable laws and regulations.
-However, another approach would be to specify one `link` in the metadata for all applicable laws, regulations, standards, and guides.
-Then a single `resource` (for the applicable laws, regulations, standards, and guides) with multiple `rlink` key-value pairs could be set in the back-matter as illustrated below.

 {{< highlight yaml "linenos=table" >}}
 system-security-plan:
   uuid: ce16b9af-6853-4abe-9e27-b79d034c0adc